alexchapar/web-busy-light/README.md

 This project is a website that allows others to see your availability in a "busy light" approach.
 It is in fact a very simple web development with 5 possible states (color and emoji) :

 - green: Working but AVAILABLE
-- blue: QUICK, I work
+- blue: QUICK, I'm working
 - purple: My BRAIN is at work
-- red: I am in a MEETING
+- red: I'm on a MEETING
 - white: I DO NOT WORK

 ## Why